nguyenkhois/build-environments/README.md

     * How can I check for outdated, incorrect, and unused dependencies?
     * How can I config Webpack Dev Server for React-Router v4?
     * How can I use async/ await in React?
+    * How can I work with HTML5 responsive behaviors?
+    * How can I know about supported web browser?

 ## Features
 * The user can use both two commands `$ generate` or `$ generate <project-name>`.
 (It's available from version `1.2.0`)